LI museum ceremony marks Pearl Harbor Day

 Planes drop roses over Statue of Liberty to mark Pearl Harbor Day

-A ceremony commemorating one of the most-notable dates in U.S. history — Pearl Harbor Day — is taking place Thursday, when vintage aircraft from the American Air Power Museum at Republic Airport in Farmingdale will drop roses over the Statue of Liberty.
+A ceremony commemorating one of the most-notable dates in U.S. history — Pearl Harbor Day — is taking place Thursday, when vintage aircraft from the American Airpower Museum at Republic Airport in East Farmingdale will drop roses over the Statue of Liberty.

 The airplanes are departing Republic following a ceremony there at 10:30 a.m.